cmput404w19-project/group-project/README.md

 For author profile, we pre-render the author url into the html before return to the client.
 And then the client side Javascript will send fetch request to the server that is hosting the author information (by that url)
 ### Friend
 We use fetch to send request to get the list of friends for that particular user in the friend page front end when user is viewing the friend list page

+# Design and Idea
+So the project theme is distributive social network, we follow the specification idea that each server is independent from each other and hosting only the posts information that is made by its own server user and also hosting each own server user's userprofile.
+Each server does not store any extra information about other server's user and posts except we store the url(api) that we can request for the data.

+## External endpoints
+For dealing with external endpoints, we use baisc auth which is provided by Django CRFS token for authentications to access APIs.
+And we have a model table to keep all the external servers information (hostname,username,password) that we are connecting to.

 # References
 ### TestCase